MinnDevelopment/jdave/README.md

 ## Installation

-The coordinates for the dependency include the target platform, currently only one is supported.
+The coordinates for the dependency include the target platform.

 ```gradle
 repositories {